How Are Classes Offered

 Frequently Asked Questions About Classes:

-- How many semesters is the Seamless Admission program?
-Seamless is a year long program.
+- How many semesters is the Auburn Guarantee program?
+Auburn Guarantee is a year long program.
 While most participants complete the required 30 hours in the Fall and Spring, special circumstances do require some students to take Summer classes.
 If you find that you are in need of taking Summer classes, we will work with you so that you can complete your coursework on either the AUM campus or at an institution near your home, pending good academic standing.

 - Do you accept dual enrollment or early enrollment credits?
 Yes.
 Dual enrollment credits will be taken into account when you are advised.